 The University has approached reopening its laboratories, core facilities, and studios in a phased manner in accordance with key principles.
-Currently, Notre Dame is operating in Phase 3 for research labs, studios, and facilities.
-However, given the unpredictable nature of the coronavirus outbreak, the University may make changes to this guidance, either moving forward to wider reopening, or backwards towards tighter restrictions, possibly at short notice.
-Therefore, researchers are encouraged to check this page often and to sign up to the update mailing list here.
+Although conditions have steadily improved, the University may make changes to this guidance at short notice.
+Therefore, researchers are encouraged to check this page often and to sign up for the update mailing list here.

-The University is currently in Phase 3 for Labs, Studios, and Cores.
+The University is operating in Phase 4 for research labs, studios, and core facilities.

 ABOUT THIS PAGE